yxu1183/Simple-Web-Server-and-Client/README.md

 ```
 main_client.py <host_name> <port_number> <file_name>
 ```
 Note: Host name, port number, and file name are optional.
-If not provided default values of  "127.0.0.1", "8080", and "index.html" are used respectively.
+If not provided, default values of  "127.0.0.1", "8080", and "index.html" are used respectively.
 The order of arguments matters.

 ## Author
 [Yunika Upadhayaya](https://github.com/yxu1183) - *Student ID: 1001631183*